Mahela Jayawardene: Charity works

-Off the field, he has won praise for his personal contribution to the HOPE cancer project.
+Off the field, he has earned praise for his personal contribution to the HOPE cancer project.
 With memories of his deceased brother in mind, he became the leading campaigner of HOPE.
-Now, with the support of his teammates, he aims to build a new 750-bed cancer unit at Maharagama, the country's only dedicated cancer hospital.
+With the support of his teammates, he aims to build a new 750-bed cancer unit at Maharagama, the country's only dedicated cancer hospital.

 The first cancer Trail was walked in 2011, but due to cricket tours, he couldn't participate to the walk.
 The walk began in the South and ended in the North with US$2.6 million, with the contribution of 30,000 people walked in the Trail.
 With the money, government build a 120-bed Tellippalai Trail Cancer Hospital in Jaffna.

 In 2016, Jayawardene accompany with Sangakkara started a charity walkathon called Trail as One for raising money for a cancer hospital, which was the second trail after 2011.
 The walk started on 6 October 2016 from Point Pedro and finished at Dondra Head on 2 November 2016, which was 28-days 670 kilometres walk.
 Many other former and current Sri Lankan cricketers joined by each destination to the walk and the walk ended successfully with around US$5 million of money from all over the country.
 The money was given to expand the Karapitiya Teaching Hospital oncology unit in Galle.